dagoch/vrixd_examples/README.md

 The sketch for the ESP8266 boards uses the ESP8266WiFi, ESP8266WiFiMulti, and ESP8266HTTPClient libraries, which you will install through the "Manage Libraries" tool in the Arduino IDE.

 A note on the ESP8266 boards: these have fewer I/O pins than the Arduino Yun, and have only one analog input.
 If you want to build a controller with multiple analog inputs, it's probably not the best bet.
 Also, the analog input has a maximum voltage of less than half of Vcc for the board, so you'll need to add a resistor as a voltage divider.
+(See https://learn.sparkfun.com/tutorials/voltage-dividers).

 ### Set up your Node server